For passing attacks to be successful, the quarterback must master the 3, 5, 7 steps and quick game footwork.

 The quarterback must always know what he is taking for a drop back to make sure that the play’s timing is there.
 They must also understand why they are taking that drop on each particular play.

 The QB has a tremendous amount of pressure to succeed.
 To succeed under that pressure, they must be able to master the proper footwork.

 Which Drop-Backs Should I Teach First?

-A: The step drop from under center should be taught first.
-Without a solid 3 step, the QB will not be able to have a good 5 or 7 step.
-The 1 step from the shotgun should also be taught at the same time as the 3 steps from under center.
+A: The step drop from under the center should be taught first.
+Without a solid 3 step, the QB will not have a good 5 or 7 step.
+The 1 step from the shotgun should also be taught at the same time as the 3 steps from under the center.

 How Do I Improve My Drop-Backs As a QB?